marcoasmith/Multi-IdP-Identity-Governance-Lab-Okta-AD-Entra-ID/README.md

 Okta's native Access Certification feature requires a Governance-tier license not included in the Integrator Free Plan used for this lab.
 To demonstrate the same governance outcome, this phase was implemented as a custom script rather than the native UI feature.

+- Registered an app in Entra ID with Microsoft Graph's User.Read.All application permission, and created an Okta API token, to enable programmatic access to both platforms
-- Built a Python script using the Okta API and Microsoft Graph API to pull active users and their status from both Okta and Entra ID
+- Built a Python script that reads Active Directory account status from a PowerShell-exported CSV (the source of truth), then pulls user status from both the Okta API and Microsoft Graph API
-- Cross-referenced each account's status against Active Directory (the source of truth)
-- Flagged accounts active in Okta and/or Entra ID but disabled in AD, simulating orphaned account detection
+- Cross-referenced each account's AD status against its Okta and Entra ID status, flagging any account disabled in AD but still active downstream
+- Validated the detection logic by disabling a test user in AD without re-syncing Okta, confirming the script correctly flagged the account as orphaned (disabled in AD, still Active in Okta)
-- Documented findings as a mini audit report
+- Printed findings as a console-based audit report

 ## Orphaned Account Detection Logic